xyfwow/pfc/README-en.md

 ```
 Open it by Ovito and save to Lammps's data file.

-You can also use the shell file to run the PFC code while the code has been compiled.
+You can also use the Shell file to run the PFC code while the code has been compiled.